-5.81 The London Plan advises that development proposals should enhance the use of the Blue Ribbon Network.
-Local Plan Part 1 policies seek to encourage the use of the Borough's waterways for walking, cycling and other recreational activities.

-5.82 Residential moorings require planning permission and are therefore regulated through the planning system.
-There are a range of moorings available for boaters on the Grand Union Canal, including visitor moorings, long term leisure moorings, commercial moorings and residential moorings.
+- 5.80 The London Plan advises that development proposals should enhance the use of the Blue Ribbon Network.
+Local Plan Part 1 policies seek to encourage the use of the Borough's waterways for walking, cycling and other recreational activities. - 5.81 There are a range of moorings available for boaters on the Grand Union Canal, including visitor moorings, long term leisure moorings, commercial moorings and residential moorings.
 Permanent residential and commercial moorings require planning permission and are therefore regulated through the planning system.
 Other types of moorings are not controlled through the planning system.
-Moorings providing other land uses are controlled by the Canal and River Trust's statutory powers.
-Any physical works to create a mooring (installation of pontoon or landing stage) is considered development and will require planning permission.
-The Council is required to formally consult the Canal & and River Trust on any planning application for development likely to affect any inland waterway or reservoir owned or managed by the Canal & and River Trust.

-5.83 The Canal & and River Trust produced a document in 2014 on behalf of the Canals Partnership to inform future investment priorities for Hillingdon canal towpaths.
+The Council is required to formally consult the Canal & River Trust on any planning application for development likely to affect any inland waterway or reservoir owned or managed by the Canal & River Trust. - 5.82 The Canal & River Trust produced a document in 2014 on behalf of the Canals Partnership to inform future investment priorities for Hillingdon canal towpaths.
 The document provides information on where improvements to the Borough's towpaths can be made, especially to support decisions concerning planning applications for development on the Grand Union Canal, including the Paddington Arm and Slough Arm.